SuperM7-com/arkos-docs/docs/guide/accessing-the-express-app.md

 import http from "http";

 const startServer = async () => {
-  // Initialize Arkos but don't let it start listening const app = await arkos.init({
+  // Initialize Arkos without creating an HTTP server const app = await arkos.init({
-    // Important: Prevent Arkos from automatically listening
+    // Important: Set port to undefined so you can create your own server
     port: undefined,
     // Other Arkos configurations
   });

-  // Create HTTP server with the Express app const server = http.createServer(app);
+  // Create your own HTTP server with the Express app const server = http.createServer(app);

-  // Attach Socket.IO to the same HTTP server const io = new Server(server);
+  // Attach Socket.IO to the HTTP server const io = new Server(server);

   // Configure Socket.IO